chigelmcgove/CoffeeChats/README.md

 Requirements
 ------------
-Thanks to the Google Python Quickstart (https://developers.google.com/google-apps/calendar/quickstart/python) getting started made much easier.
+Thanks to the Google Python Quickstart (https://developers.google.com/google-apps/calendar/quickstart/python) getting started is made much easier.
 Almost all prerequisites are in the standard python library, except for pandas and numpy.
 Both can be installed via pip.

 pip install pandas